nixworks/public/news/2014/02/18/index.md

 ##### $
 ### [A US$1 million vase made by Chinese dissident Ai Wei Wei is destroyed in Miami by a local vandal protesting the lack of exhibits promoting local art. ](/news/2014/02/18/a-us-1-million-vase-made-by-chinese-dissident-ai-wei-wei-is-destroyed-in-miami-by-a-local-vandal-protesting-the-lack-of-exhibits-promoting-l.md)
-_Context: Ai Wei Wei, Miami, $_
+_Context: Miami, Ai Wei Wei, $_

 ##### Supreme Court of the Philippines
 ### [The Supreme Court of the Philippines declares the libel provisions in the Cybercrime Prevention Act of 2012 as legal. ](/news/2014/02/18/the-supreme-court-of-the-philippines-declares-the-libel-provisions-in-the-cybercrime-prevention-act-of-2012-as-legal.md)
-_Context: Supreme Court of the Philippines, Cybercrime Prevention Act of 2012, libel_
+_Context: Cybercrime Prevention Act of 2012, libel, Supreme Court of the Philippines_

 ##### Australian
 ### [Former Australian parliamentarian Craig Thomson is found guilty of theft and fraud during his time as national secretary of the Health Services Union. ](/news/2014/02/18/former-australian-parliamentarian-craig-thomson-is-found-guilty-of-theft-and-fraud-during-his-time-as-national-secretary-of-the-health-servi.md)